AustinWise/TaxStuff/README.md

 # TODO

-* Add an `Assert` element in forms to check for errors.
 * More unit tests
 * Support for references to previous years, to support things like capital loss carryover and Schedule J.